newrelic/nr1-neon/docs/alert_webhook_config.md

 > Add a Custom Payload
 > ![Screenshot #10](../catalog/screenshots/nr1-neon-customPayload10.png)

-> Replace the default payload with the one below ...
+> Replace the default payload with the one below.

 ```
 {